Passive vs. Active Security—What’s the Difference?

 • Optimal placement: Because passive surveillance systems largely function without human interference, positioning cameras to reduce blind spots and capture the most critical footage is a must.

-• Backup power: A surveillance system with a built-in backup power solution should be at the top of your must-have list.
+• Backup power: A security system with a built-in backup power solution should be at the top of your must-have list.
 Crime doesn’t stop during unforeseen power disruptions; you need cameras that won’t miss a single crucial moment.

 • Durable equipment: Effective passive surveillance requires equipment that is built to last.
 Choose equipment that's resistant to tampering, vandalism, and severe weather conditions.

-ACTIVE MONITORING
+ACTIVE MONITORING AND SECURITY CAMERAS

 Active monitoring, on the other hand, gives you total peace of mind.
 When you choose an active monitoring solution, you ensure that you can check on your site any time, from anywhere.
-You won't be tied to a particular location to review footage—whether you are out with your family, in a meeting, or even on the other side of the world, you will have the ability to monitor your property.
+You won't be tied to a particular location to review footage—whether you are out with your family, in a meeting, or even on the other side of the world, you will have the ability to check in on your property.

 ACTIVE SURVEILLANCE OPTIONS AND BEST PRACTICES